TerrordactylDesigns/boombot/README.md

 * /version - returns the bots current version

 * /mods - the bot will list the current mods online in the room

+* /theme - see the rooms current theme

 ###Base Commands When Last.fm Support Is Enabled And Configured